 Code of Conduct: The rules, procedures and restrictions concerning the conduct of the ISO directors and employees, contained in Attachment F to the ISO Open Access Transmission Tariff.

-Commenced Repair: A determination by the ISO that a Market Participant with a Generator i) has decided to pursue the repair of its Generator, and based on the ISO’s technical/engineering evaluation ii) has a Repair Plan for the Generator that is consistent with a Credible Repair Plan, and iii) has made appropriate progress in pursuing the repair of its Generator when measured against the milestones of a Credible Repair Plan.
+Commenced Repair: A determination by the ISO that a Market Participant with a Generator or a Hybrid Storage Resource i) has decided to pursue the repair of its Generator or the dissolution of the Hybrid Storage Resource and the reconfiguration of the component Intermittent Power Resource(s) and/or Limited Control Run-of-River Hydro Resource so that they can participate in the markets as independent Generators on a going-forward basis, and based on the ISO’s technical/engineering evaluation ii) has a Repair Plan for the Generator or Hybrid Storage Resource that is consistent with a Credible Repair Plan, and iii) has made appropriate progress in pursuing the repair of its Generator or reconfiguration of its Hybrid Storage Resource when measured against the milestones of a Credible Repair Plan.

 Commission (“FERC”): The Federal Energy Regulatory Commission, or any successor agency.